jhobbs/mathnotes/ode/lesson 8 - differential equations with linear coefficients.md

 $$ dv = a_2dx + b_2dy. $$

 Solve (8.31) for $dx$ and $dy$.
 The substitution in (8.2) of (8.3) and these values of $dx$ and $dy$ will also lead to a differential equation with homogenous coefficients solvable by the method of Lesson 7.

+## Solution of a Differential Equation in Which the Coefficients of $dx$ and $dy$ Define Parallel or Coincident Lines
+If the lines defined by the coefficients of $dx$ and $dy$ in (8.2) are not parallel, the method of Lesson 8B given above will not work, because it depends on the two lines having a point of intersection, which parallel lines do not have.

+When these lines are parallel but not coincident, we can substitute a new variable for the coefficient of $dx$ or $dy$ to transform the equation into one which is separable.

+TBC.

 ## Geometric Interpretations of Solutions of First Order Ordinary Differential Equations with Linear Coefficients
 *jmh - my material*